How to apply

 Candidates must submit their application on the online form provided.
 Applications must be endorsed by the President, Provost, or Academic Dean of the applicant's US educational undergraduate institution.
 The online application must be submitted and authorised by a designated member of staff at the applicant's educational institution.
 Please note permission must be sought to be endorsed by your graduate institution.

 No endorsing institution may submit more than 24 applications overall.
-There is no cap on the number of applications that can be sent to an individual Region, but the overall number of applications that an institution can endorse will be a maximum of 24.
+There is no cap on the number of applications that can be sent to an individual Region.

 NB Your institution may have earlier deadlines for submission of your application.
-Whether this is the case or not you must submit your application in a timely manner in order for your institution.
+Please ask your institutional advisor for guidance on internal deadlines.

-All applicants must complete and submit their applications no later than 5pm in the time zone where your endorsing institution is located in late September 2020 (date tbc).
+All applicants must complete and submit their applications, including letters of recommendation, no later than 5:00pm in the time zone where your endorsing institution is located on 26 September 2023.
 The application will then be processed by your endorsing institution for submission.
 No changes will be able to be made to the application after this date.

-Final submission of the application including the four letters of recommendation and letter of endorsement must be submitted online by the endorsing institution and received at the regional centre no later than 5pm in the time zone where your endorsing institution is located in early October 2020 (date tbc) .
+Final submission of the application including the three letters of recommendation and letter of endorsement must be submitted online by the endorsing institution and received at the regional centre no later than 5:00pm in the time zone where your endorsing institution is located on 28 September 2023.

 You will be able to track and monitor your application's progress online.